 What Is a Mobile Marketplace?

-On some occasions, a digital marketplace is often referred to as an eCommerce marketplace.
+On some occasions, a digital marketplace is often referred to as an eCommerce marketplace; both belong to the retail industry, but they are different things.
 This is usually very confusing, as a marketplace and an eCommerce solution are two different things.
 A marketplace is a broader online sales concept that offers a wider variety of products and services.
 Its business model is not to sell things directly, but to offer businesses the place where they can sell them.
 On the contrary, an eCommerce solution focuses on selling directly to consumers or other businesses.

-On a marketplace, a customer can buy the same product from many different vendors.
+On a marketplace platform, prospective customers can buy the same product from many different vendors.
 On an eCommerce platform, customers can only buy from one seller.
 In other words, an eCommerce platform is usually a dedicated selling place for one company.

 Benefits of an Online Marketplace